Walking and wildlife holidays in Castilla y Leon

 - Provinces 9: León, Palencia, Burgos, Zamora, Valladolid, Soria, Salamanca, Ávila, Segovia

-Castilla y Leon were two separate regions which joined in 1983, combined they make the largest region in Spain.
-Its historical value can be seen everywhere with Roman structures, Gothic cathedrals and more medieval castles than elsewhere in Europe.
+Castilla y Leon, formed by the merger of two separate regions in 1983, holds the distinction of being the largest region in Spain.
+Steeped in history, this region is a treasure trove of architectural wonders, with Roman structures, Gothic cathedrals, and more medieval castles than anywhere else in Europe.

 Going back further there are the archaeological deposits of Atapuerca, near the city of Burgos, where fossils of the one of the earliest known hominids in Europe have been found.
 Fossils and stone tools discovered date to between 780,000 and 1 million years ago.